 Cyber insurance covers the cost of dealing with a data breach or malicious software attack.

-Employment practices liability insurance (EPLI) protects against lawsuit expenses related to claims of harassment, discrimination, and wrongful termination that professional liability typically won’t cover.
+Employment practices liability insurance (EPLI), a type of management liability insurance, protects against lawsuit expenses related to claims of harassment, discrimination, and wrongful termination that professional liability typically won’t cover.